Environmental responsibility 2017

-The Group’s production plants in Helsinki and Falun are ISO14001 certified, climate-neutral, and entitled to use the Swan ecolabel.
+The Group’s production plant in Helsinki is ISO14001 certified, climate-neutral, and entitled to use the Swan ecolabel.
 Moreover, they have been granted the right to use the paper chain of custody labels.

 The management of environmental responsibility is based on the environmental strategy, policies and certified environmental programs.

-The strategically important action of moving the business operations in the same office in Helsinki, Stockholm and Malmö will also increase the Group's energy efficiency and decrease the need to travel.
+The strategically important action of moving the business operations in the same office in Helsinki increased the Group's energy efficiency and decrease the need to travel.

 We increase environmental awareness among our employees, customers and suppliers:

 - We publish the results of our environmental work in our annual corporate responsibility report.

 - The goals of our environmental work are communicated to our employees on the intranet.

 - We provide our customers with products that carry the Nordic Ecolabel and the paper chain of custody labels.